hugeandbulk/rumor/concept.md

 03):

 Rumors are also often discussed with regard to misinformation and disinformation (the former often seen as simply false and the latter seen as deliberately false, though usually from a government source given to the media or a foreign government).

+04):

+What is the difference between rumor and gossip?

+Rumors are unsubstantiated information and stories.
+Rumors can be true or false; their main characteristic is doubt.
+For example, “I have heard that our company is going to layoff 500 employees”.
+Gossip is evaluative social chat.
+For example, persons A and B are having an affair.
+Rumors and gossip differ in their primary function.
+Rumors are used to warn or inform the group about uncertain events or phenomena (rumored layoffs warn fellow employees—“better prepare for the job losses”).
+Gossip enforces social mores (it’s bad to have an extra-marital affair), is often slanderous, and/or amuses and fascinates the discussants.

+A statement can be both rumor and gossip, as when the information is both doubtful and slanderous (e.g. the false rumor that “Hillary is running a secret child pornography business.”)
+Rumor and gossip are sometimes impossible to distinguish from one another, but they do possess some distinct connotations.
+For example, the objection “That’s a rumor!” often signifies that a statement is false or doubtful, while “That’s gossip!” can indicate slanderous and titillating information shared in idle conversation.